 Here’s the typical ecommerce sales funnel and the four stages:

 It starts with potential customers becoming aware of your ecommerce brand.
-It’s followed by them going to your site and exploring product pages until they find something they like.
+It’s followed by them going to your ecommerce site and exploring product pages until they find something they like.
 Then, they complete the checkout process.

 Customer retention is the final stage.
-Existing customers reenter the funnel again, as they begin considering their next purchase.
+Existing customers reenter the funnel again as they begin considering their next purchase.

 We can’t expect 100% of people to move from one stage to the next.

-The 4 ecommerce sales funnel stages
+The 4 stages of the ecommerce sales funnel

-Now let’s discuss the four stages in more detail.
+Now, let’s discuss the four stages in more detail.

 Stage 1: Awareness

-The first stage of the ecommerce funnel is all about brand awareness.
+The first stage of the ecommerce conversion funnel is all about brand awareness.
 You should establish your online store as a valid option in your niche product categories.

 Stage 2: Consideration